About Wombat’s Wish

 Across Australia, one in twenty children, before the age of eighteen, will experience the death of a parent*.
 That is one child in every classroom.

-Wombat’s Wish is a community-focused, not-for-profit organisation based in Drysdale, Victoria.
+Wombat’s Wish is a grassroots not-for-profit organisation based in Drysdale, Victoria.
+We are community-focused, with programs and services that are therapeutic and evidence-based.

 Our mission is to support children and young people after the death of their parent/carer, with our outreach encompassing the entire state of Victoria, Australia.